 Fire extinguishers can be an important tool in preventing a small fire from growing larger.
 However, they should not be used to combat large or rapidly spreading fires.
-The most important thing to do during a fire is to get yourself to safety then call the proper authorities to combat the fire.
-A building and the property inside is not worth putting yourself or anyone at risk trying to put it out with a fire extinguisher.
+The most important thing to do during a fire is to get yourself to safety and then call the proper authorities to combat the fire.
+A building and the property inside are not worth putting yourself or anyone at risk trying to put it out with a fire extinguisher.
 It is important to understand how to use a fire extinguisher and the limitations they have.

 P- Pull.
 Pull the pin.
 Hold the extinguisher away and release the locking mechanism.

 A- Aim.
 Aim the stream towards the base of the fire.
 Spraying the flames will not put the fire out.